tschf/mle-module-loader/README.md

 the `entities` package contains a separate module path (as you see in the above
 output).
 The intention is to handle this, but we're not there yet.

-If you navigate to the temporary file, you will find a bunch of SQL scripts:
+If you navigate to the temporary folder that was printed out on the last line of
+output, you will find a bunch of SQL scripts:

 1. _install.sql - designed to run all the generated SQL files
 2. _remove.sql - wind back, removing all that was created
-3. all the modules in SQL files
+3. All the modules in SQL files
+4. The environment which specifies all the import modules

 **important note:** Depending on the characters in the script, they may not compile
 correctly, and will require some manual intervention to tidy things up.